 Some skincare products incorporate squalene, but it is more often replaced by a similar ingredient called SQUALANE (with an A).
 Squalene loses its benefits when exposed to oxygen, so its effectiveness in skincare is limited.

 The stratum corneum is the outermost layer of your skin, the part you can see and touch.
 It’s made up of about 20 layers of skin cells, depending on the part of your body.
-(For example, the skin around your eyes tends to be thinner with less layers, while areas like your back and heels will be thicker and incorporate more layers.)
+(For example, the skin around your eyes tends to be thinner with fewer layers, while areas like your back and heels will be thicker and incorporate more layers.)

-The stratum corneum is your skin’s defensive layer, and helps protect your body from dehydration, BACTERIA, and environmental toxins.
+The stratum corneum is your skin’s defensive layer and helps protect your body from dehydration, BACTERIA, and environmental toxins.

-On the contrary, sulfates can dehydrate and damage your skin, and are especially discouraged for anyone with a sensitive complexion.
+On the contrary, sulfates can dehydrate and damage your skin and are especially discouraged for anyone with a sensitive complexion.
 Two common sulfates to look for on ingredient lists are sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).